 Skip to main content

-This page describes the available configurations for ScalarDB.
+This page describes the available configurations for ScalarDB Core.

-The following basic configurations are available for the Consensus Commit transaction manager:
+The following configurations are available for the Consensus Commit transaction manager:

 NameDescriptionDefault

 scalar.db.consensus_commit.isolation_levelIsolation level used for Consensus Commit.
-Either SNAPSHOT or SERIALIZABLE can be specified.SNAPSHOT
+Either SNAPSHOT, SERIALIZABLE, or READ_COMMITTED can be specified.SNAPSHOT

 The following performance-related configurations are available for the Consensus Commit transaction manager: